paritytech/asset-transfer-api/docs/classes/AssetsTransferApi.md

 ▸ **createTransferTransaction**<`T`\>(`destChainId`, `destAddr`, `assetIds`, `amounts`, `opts?`): `Promise`<[`ConstructedFormat`](../modules/internal_.md#constructedformat)<`T`\>\>

-Create an XCM transaction to transfer Assets, or native tokens from one chain to another.
+Create an asset transfer transaction.
+This can be either locally on a systems parachain, or between chains using xcm.

 #### Type parameters